topramen/getdata-008/Codebook.md

 This contains data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The data is contained in the following files:

-*features_info.txt': Shows information about the variables used on the feature vector.
+* 'features_info.txt': Shows information about the variables used on the feature vector.
 * 'features.txt': List of all features.
 * 'activity_labels.txt': Links the class labels with their activity name.
 * 'train/X_train.txt': Training set.
 * 'train/y_train.txt': Training labels.
 * 'test/X_test.txt': Test set.